beancount/fava/src/fava/help/features.md

     plugin "fava.plugins.link_documents"

-### Exporting a Journal view
+### Exporting

-When displaying a Journal, including a filtered Journal, the entries displayed can be downloaded in Beancount format by clicking the `Export` button.
+The entries that are currently shown in Fava, with filters applied, can be downloaded in Beancount format by clicking the ⬇ (Export) button in the sidebar.